logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtentity/getchildcount/_index.md

 weight: 13
 aliases:
     - /TA_Automation/Topics/abt_GetChildCount.html
+keywords: "number of child objects of window, how many child objects of window, count of child objects in window"
 ---
-keyword: [number of child objects of window, how many child objects of window, count of child objects in window]
----

-# GetChildCount

 ## Syntax